NoahSchmitz/noahschmitz.github.io/_posts/2014-08-29-my-pocket-loadout-edc.md

 ![IMAG0151.jpg](/media/IMAG0151.jpg)

-I never leave my house wihtout [a spork](http://www.thinkgeek.com/product/8ace/ "Two Birds.
+I never leave my house without [a spork](http://www.thinkgeek.com/product/8ace/ "Two Birds.
 One Spork.").
 Seem weird?
 Well I am.
-If oyu haver never used a spork outside of a yogurt shop, you are mising out.
+If you haver never used a spork outside of a yogurt shop, you are mising out.
 Those cheap plastic ones are too shallow for a spoon and not pointy enough for a fork.
 Goes to show that not all sporks are created equal.
 I carry this with me always.

 ![Two Birds.
 One Spork.](http://a.tgcdn.net/images/products/zoom/spork.jpg)